asmitab/mauktik-site/sections/news/section2.md

 tags:
   - news
 ---
+**Fair Observer: *[Article](https://www.fairobserver.com/region/north_america/mauktik-kulkarni-donald-trump-atatck-us-system-government-politics-us-economy-news-71621/)* by Mauktik on Trump's presidency and why the moral hazards of violating the spirit of free speech is worth the risk.**

 **Scroll: *[Article](https://scroll.in/article/983614/as-robots-dance-in-the-us-and-animation-films-get-soul-a-cautionary-tale-brews-in-india)* by Mauktik about the alchemy of innovation and creativity, which still make the US an interesting experiment.**

 **Fair Observer: *[Article](https://www.fairobserver.com/region/north_america/mauktik-kulkarni-mitch-mcconnell-senate-minority-leader-capitol-donald-trump-us-politics-news-16251/)* by Mauktik on the Jan 6th, 2021 attack on the US Congress and Mitch McConnell's legacy.**